 Whether you’re hosting a backyard BBQ, watching the sunset, or enjoying some time outdoors, your backyard is a refreshing feature of your property.
 Over time, though, your backyard might need some renovation, which might lead to you looking for the best Orange County landscape contractors or hardscape contractors near you.

-Paved backyards not only improve the enjoyment of your outside space but can also boost the value of your home and, not insignificantly, save you money on landscaping maintenance expenditures.
+Beautification of your backyard is one of the best home renovation projects you can undertake.
+Lawns laid with sod (from professional contractors like Green Valley Turf) are a common sight in many garden areas.
+Paved backyards not only to improve the enjoyment of your outdoor space but to boost the value of your home and, not insignificantly, save you money on landscaping maintenance expenditures.
 However, the decision process can be rather complicated with the different varieties of materials to use for this project.

 If you’re thinking about paving your backyard, you’ll want to know which materials are best for you and your property and why.
 Continue reading below to learn more about 13 of the best materials you can use to pave your backyard and discover how West Hills Masonry can help you achieve the backyard of your dreams.

 If you’re looking for a landscaping business in Orange County that can manage even the most difficult landscape requirements, West Hills Masonry has the skills and expertise to match your needs.
 Learn more below about our extensive landscaping services and why we are one of Orange County’s top landscape contractors.

 12 of the Best Materials to Pave Your Backyard